-But the biggest problem that I could never overcome was that buy-to-let didn’t interest me.
+But the biggest problem was me.
+I could never overcome that buy-to-let didn’t interest me.
 Business 101 is that you should serve an audience you like.
-Insurance didn’t excite me either, but the challenges of the industry did in terms of its prehistoric tech and lack of transparency with consumers.
+Insurance didn’t excite me either, but the challenges of the industry did in terms of its prehistoric tech and poor design.

 That’s why I started With Jack.
-To address the challenges that I believe exist within insurance, but serve an audience that excites me.
-Freelancers in the creative field, like designers and developers.
+Originally it was to address the challenges that I believe exist within insurance whilst serving an audience that excites me.
+Creative freelancers.

 Starting With Jack wasn’t as straightforward as I thought it would be.
 Because I didn’t have a book of customers, any contacts in the industry or qualifications, getting started took a long time.

 Years of traveling around the UK, pitching my vision of what I wanted With Jack to be.
 Years of exploring leads that never panned out.
 Years of hearing, “No, thanks” from disinterested insurers.

 I almost quit.
 I’m glad I didn’t.

 In August of 2016—after over 2 years of pitching my business—I finally launched With Jack.

 That doesn’t mean the hard part is over.
 That’s what this blog is about.
 For sharing my journey bootstrapping a startup in the insurance space as a solo founder, and documenting my goal of helping 10,000 freelancers.